 4. Reef-safe labels – but still check the ingredients.

 The following are three sunscreens or “muds” that we chose to purchase and use.
 Two are for adults and the other is for babies and kids.
 The muds tend to be focused on the face, but we use them all over.
 The EiR Surf Mud is not as thick or pasty as the Surfyogis, so I like to use EiR that on my body and the Surf Yogi on my face.
 You will still get sun, so reapplying is necessary and just wearing clothes or being shaded most of the time is ideal.
+We really try to block the sun on Weston though shade and clothing, but there are times when we find sunscreen necessary.
+We have been using Raw Elements Baby + Kids for Weston.

 Sun protecting clothing is also another option, but we have to be very careful about the clothing we purchase because the process of dying clothes and manufacturing them, as well as the actual fiber of the clothing can be wildly detrimental to the Earth.
 Unfortunately, most UV protectant clothing is polyester, which is plastic.
 Polyester made from recycled plastic would be the lesser of two evils.
 Buying second-hand is most ideal.